← Back to Coaching

 Belltown is dense with personal training options, which is both a benefit and a problem.
 The benefit is choice.
 The problem is that "lots of options" does not mean "lots of good options."
 Roughly:

-- Solo storefronts.
+• Solo storefronts.
 1 to 2 trainers, small space, owner-operator usually.
-Range from excellent (a great solo coach with deep specialty) to thin (entry-level CPT working out of a rented bay).
+They range from excellent (a great solo coach with a deep specialty) to thin (an entry-level CPT working out of a rented bay).

-- Boutique gyms.
-Mixed group + PT model, 4 to 10 coaches, multi-year tenure.
+• Boutique gyms.
+Mixed group plus PT model, several coaches with multi-year tenure.
 This is where most of the credentialed depth lives in Belltown.

 Within each category, individual coach quality varies enormously.
 A strong coach in a chain can outperform a weak coach in a boutique.
 The category is a starting filter, not the answer.